 Along with “what channels do you get with Hulu?” whether or not it comes with a DVR is one of the most asked questions we receive about the streaming provider.

-Hulu Live has one of the largest streaming libraries on the market.
+It has one of the largest streaming libraries on the market.
 It makes sense that you’d want a DVR to help you watch it all.

 The base package includes:

-- 50 hours of cloud DVR storage
+- Unlimited cloud DVR storage

 - The ability to watch content on two screens at a time